-2.3 Receiving System
+2.3 Receiving system

-A system receiving a magnetic tape cartridge for interchange shall be entitled to claim full conformance with this Standard if it is able to handle any recording made on the tape according to this Standard.
-In participality it shall:
+A system receiving a magnetic tape cartridge for interchange shall be entitled to claim conformance with this Standard if it is able to handle any recording made on the tape according to this Standard.
+In particular it shall be able:

-- i) be able to recognize repeated frames and to make available to the host, data and Separator Marks from only one of these frames; - ii) be able to recognize multiple representations of the same Basic Group, and to make available to the host, data and Separator Marks from only one of these representations; - be able to recognize an ECC3 frame, and ignore it if the system is not capable of using ECC3 check bytes in a process of error correction; - iv) be able to update the System Log(s) if the Write-inhibit Hole state so permits; - v) be able to recognize processed data within an entity, identify the Algorithm used, and make the Algorithm registration number available to the host; - vi) be able to make processed data available to the host.
+- to recognize repeated frames and to make available to the user data and Separator Marks from only one of these frames, - to recognize multiple representations of the same Basic Group and to make available to the user data and Separator Marks from only one of these representations, - to update the System Log(s) if the Write-inhibit Hole state so permits, - to recognize an ECC3 frame, and ignore it if the system is not capable of using ECC3 check bytes in a process of error correction.